theQRL/docs.theqrl.org/_docs/tokenmigration/guide.md

-Go to the [Token Migration App](https://www.youtube.com/watch?v=oHg5SJYRHA0).
+Go to [https://migration.theqrl.org/](https://migration.theqrl.org/).
 From there you will want to enter in our QRL address you copied from step 1.

 ![QRL Token Swap Page](/assets/tokenswap/swap/migrationPage.png)